This Arugula, Pomegranate and Pear Salad is perfect for fall with pears, poms, red grapes and a delicious poppy seed apple cider dressing.

-Although I’m forever trying and creating new recipes (sometimes great successes, sometimes not so much), I love having one or two “standbys”; seasonal recipes that are winners I can serve with great confidence.
+This recipe has been evolving for a while now, but it's definitely become a "go-to" in my fall repertoire.
+Although I'm forever trying and creating new recipes (sometimes great successes, sometimes not so much), I love having one or two "standbys" that I can serve with great confidence.
+This Arugula, Pomegranate and Pear Salad is one of those never-fail winners!

 I tried lots of variations before settling on this wonderful combination as my new "standby" and it's quickly become a favorite here at The Café.
 That's why I'm sharing it with you, I figured you too, could use a super fresh, super versatile and super delicious salad.
 It's perfect to add a bit of pizzaz to family dinners, amazing for work or school lunches and will be a real show stopper at your next dinner party.